-- 9.3.2 Starting with the standard of lowest concentration, analyze each calibration standard according to Section 11.4 and tabulate response (peak height or area) versus the concentration in the standard.
+- 9.3.1 Prepare calibration standards at a minimum of three (recommend five) concentration levels for each analyte of interest and surrogate compound by adding volumes of one or more stock standards to a volumetric flask.
+If Merphos is to be determined, calibrate with DEF (S,S,S-tributylphosphoro-trithioate).
+Dilute to volume with MTBE.
+The lowest standard should represent analyte concentrations near, but above, their respective EDLs.
+The remaining standards should bracket the analyte concentrations expected in the sample extracts, or should define the working range of the detector. - 9.3.2 Starting with the standard of lowest concentration, analyze each calibration standard according to Section 11.4 and tabulate response (peak height or area) versus the concentration in the standard.
 The results can be used to prepare a calibration curve for each compound.
 Alternatively, if the ratio of response to concentration (calibration factor) is a constant over the working range (20% RSD or less), linearity through the origin can be assumed and the average ratio or calibration factor can be used in place of a calibration curve. - 9.3.3 The working calibration curve or calibration factor must be verified on each working day by the measurement of a minimum of two calibration check standards, one at the beginning and one at the end of the analysis day.
 These check standards should be at two different concentration levels to verify the calibration curve.
 For extended periods of analysis (greater than eight hours), it is strongly recommended that check standards be interspersed with samples at regular intervals during the course of the analyses.
 If the response for any analyte varies from the predicted response by more than $\pm 20\%$, the test must be repeated using a fresh calibration standard.
 If the results still do not agree, generate a new calibration curve. - 9.3.4 Single-point calibration is a viable alternative to a calibration curve.
 Prepare single point standards from the secondary dilution standards in MTBE.
-The single point standards should be prepared at a concentration that produces a response that deviates from the sample extract response by no more than 20%. - 9.3.5 Verify calibration standards periodically, recommend at least quarterly, by analyzing a standard prepared from reference material obtained from an independent source.
+The single point standard should be prepared at a concentration

+- that produces a response that deviates from the sample extract response by no more than 20%. - 9.3.5 Verify calibration standards periodically, recommend at least quarterly, by analyzing a standard prepared from reference material obtained from an independent source.
 Results from these analyses must be within the limits used to routinely check calibration.